-These slow roasted onions are an easy, flavourful, budget-friendly side dish that can be prepared in advance.
+These slow roasted onions are an easy, flavorful, budget-friendly side dish that can be prepared in advance.
 They’re perfect for the holidays or whenever you’re craving some sweet, caramelized oniony goodness.
-This dish is gluten-free, vegan, and paleo diet-friendly.

 You can use any type of onions you like for this recipe.
 Sweet onions or red onions are my top choices, but any variety will work.

-Dried thyme gives these onions a lovely aroma and warm, cozy flavour.
+Dried thyme gives these onions a lovely aroma and warm, cozy flavor.
 You can substitute dried rosemary instead if you prefer.

 I used extra virgin olive oil in this dish but you can substitute any other neutral oil you prefer.

 How to make them